Dillinger Escape Plan / Ho99o9 / Primitive Weapons [Live Review – Concorde2, Brighton, 26/1/2017]

 This show may have represented an end – but it is not the end.

 Were you at this show?
 What did you think?
-Subscribe for free to my YouTube channel, leave a comment, and let me know!
+Find me on Twitter by clicking here, and let me know!